 Roof tiles are still a relatively newer concept.
 Not many companies have ventured into this domain with crucial issues like installation, cost, and efficiency.
 As a result, the market is still in its beginner stage with fewer competitors.

 It implies that the customer has limited choices to pick from.
 But with the ever-escalating developments in the field of solar technology, there are bound to be more options in future.

-Even though the working principle of both solar tiles and shingles is similar, there are still some differences to note.
+Even though the working principle of solar tiles and shingles is similar, there are still some differences.

 Solar panels are made up of silicon.
-But solar roof tiles are made with a semiconductor called CIGS (Copper Indium Gallium Selenide).
+However, solar roof tiles are made with CIGS (Copper Indium Gallium Selenide) semiconductors.

-This particular material allows for thin structure and more surface flexibility.
-Some companies also utilise the naturally occurring Mono crystalline Silicon (Mono-Si) semiconductor.
+This particular material allows for a thin structure and more surface flexibility.
+Some companies also utilise the naturally occurring Monocrystalline Silicon (Mono-Si) semiconductor.